How to access S3 via Temporary Security Credentials

 Advanced Settings

-You can also configure additional settings for the Amazon S3 via AssumeRole account type.
+You may also configure additional settings for the Amazon S3 via AssumeRole account type.

 To open Advanced Settings please click the Advanced settings.. link located at the bottom-left corner of the dialog.